Fake Reviews on My Google Business Profile: Removal Guide

 There is no way to completely prevent fake review attacks, but you can reduce your vulnerability:

-- Run monthly compliance audits to ensure your profile is clean — a profile with strong legitimacy signals is harder to damage.
-See the monthly compliance audit guide.
+• Run monthly compliance audits to ensure your profile is clean — a profile with strong legitimacy signals is harder to damage.
+See the monthly compliance audit guide and the broader suspension prevention checklist.

 Frequently Asked Questions